 This well upvoted question is an example of a good question.

-This author is extremely detailed in all of the tools and software he used to get to this problem.
-In short, the author describes a disrepancy of the sizeof("string") function between two compilers.
+function between two compilers.
 The author describes his exact microcontroller project, and also provides minimal, reproducible code.
 It turned out that through an answerer’s investigation of the problem, they found out that there may be a bug in one of the compilers.

 In short, this is a great question to have asked, since it actually adds a great deal of value to the microcontroller project, and may even push for improvements in the compiler itself.
 This question was a thoughtful and diligent question, and really exemplifies the art of question asking.